asharma567/analysis_of_cab_data/README.md

 I had a friend approach me for help with her take-home: i) I love helping people out ii) I love a good challenge.
 So I dug in!

 This is a great example of how I would approach an adhoc data science problem with a strict deadline.

+Just adding the time-series piece so it's still in progress..